Phones · Resale guide

 Disadvantages — Why You Might Skip the OnePlus 10T in 2026

-Lack of Official IP Rating.
-The OnePlus 10T does not carry an official IP rating for water and dust resistance.
-While it might withstand minor splashes, it’s not designed to be submerged, which is a common feature on many other phones in its original price segment.
+No Official IP Rating: The OnePlus 10T does not carry an official IP rating for dust and water resistance.
+While it might withstand minor splashes, it’s not designed to survive immersion.
+This means you need to be extra careful around water or dusty environments, which can be a concern for a phone you plan to use for several more years.

 Factors That Affect OnePlus 10T Resale Value